Label The Diagram Of The Carbon Reactions

 Energy Requirements of the Calvin Cycle

 The Calvin cycle is an energy-intensive process, requiring both ATP and NADPH generated during the light-dependent reactions.
-For every molecule of carbon dioxide fixed, the cycle consumes three molecules of ATP and two molecules of NADPH.
+Now, for every molecule of carbon dioxide fixed, the cycle consumes three molecules of ATP and two molecules of NADPH.
 To produce one molecule of glucose, which requires fixing six molecules of carbon dioxide, the cycle consumes 18 ATP molecules and 12 NADPH molecules.

 This high-energy demand underscores the close relationship between the light-dependent and light-independent reactions of photosynthesis.
 Without a continuous supply of ATP and NADPH from the light-dependent reactions, the Calvin cycle would grind to a halt, preventing the fixation of carbon dioxide and the production of sugars necessary for plant growth and metabolism.